1995 Navy Midshipmen football team

 The 1995 Navy Midshipmen football team represented the United States Naval Academy (USNA) as an independent during the 1995 NCAA Division I-A football season.
 The team was led by first-year head coach Charlie Weatherbie.
+Sportswriter John Feinstein followed and covered the team for the duration of its season for his 1996 book 'A Civil War' about the Army–Navy Rivalry.